Congenital pseudoarthrosis of the clavicle is a rare condition, which typically presents as an isolated anatomical variant.

 Congenital pseudoarthrosis of the clavicle is more common on the right, although it can be bilateral 2.
-The aetiology is unknown but an intrauterine pathogenesis is favoured over non-union of birth trauma.
+The etiology is unknown but an intrauterine pathogenesis is favored over non-union of birth trauma.

 - 1. Owen, Robert.
 "Congenital pseudarthrosis of the clavicle."
 J Bone Joint Surg Br 52.4 (1970): 644-52.

 - 2. Waters PM, Bae DS.
 Pediatric Hand and Upper Limb Surgery.
 LWW.
 ISBN:1582558701.
 Read it at Google Books - Find it at Amazon